 TRI and Beyond

 Throughout EPA, offices use TRI data to support their mission to protect human health and the environment.
-These uses include analyzing TRI data to inform decisions such as when setting program priorities, providing information to stakeholders such as when working with communities toward a common goal, and many other applications.
+These uses include technical analysis for regulation, informing program priorities, providing information to stakeholders, and many other applications.

-This section of the National Analysis highlights how TRI data complement Toxic Substances Control Act (TSCA) data and risk evaluations, and how TRI has served as a model for other pollutant release and transfer inventories around the world.
+This section of the National Analysis highlights how TRI data contribute to Toxic Substances Control Act (TSCA) data and risk evaluations, and how TRI has served as a model for other pollutant release and transfer inventories around the world.

-As with any dataset, there are several factors to consider when using the TRI data.
+As with any dataset, there are several factors to consider when reading about or using the TRI data.
 Key factors associated with data presented are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.

 This page was published in February 2020 and uses the 2018 TRI National Analysis dataset made public in TRI Explorer in November 2019.